martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 With Protected Initials, when decryption fails there is not enough context to complete any sort of authentication to update the crypto context.
-Instead, the server sends a 0RTT packet that causes the client to fall back to keys that do not offer confidentiality, with which it could connect to the public name and only then acquire the updated crypto context.
+Instead, the server sends a Fallback packet that causes the client to fall back to keys that do not offer confidentiality, with which it could connect to the public name and only then acquire the updated crypto context.
 Note that this incurs an additional 1-RTT penalty over ECH, although loss of key synchronization is hopefully a rare occurrence.

-An attacker could inject 0RTT packets to force the client to use the fallback salt and lose confidentiality.
-The public_key_failed transport parameter is designed to confirm that the server could have sent the 0RTT packet, thus validating that there is no downgrade attack.
+An attacker could inject Fallback packets to force the client to use the fallback salt and lose confidentiality.
+The public_key_failed transport parameter is designed to confirm that the server could have sent the Fallback packet, thus validating that there is no downgrade attack.

+Upon receipt of a Fallback packet, a client SHOULD wait for a probe timeout (PTO) before sending a client hello using the fallback salt.
+This verifies that the attacker can not only observe Initial packets and inject Fallbacks, but also drop either the client or server Initial.

 ## Initial Packet Injection